PeterGyger/stevemar.github.io/about.md

 permalink: /about
 ---

+I'm a software developer living in the Toronto.
+I've been lucky enough to travel, speak at conferences, and even write a book.

+### Employment

+I'm a Senior Technicall Staff Member (STSM) and Engineering Manager focused on delivering developer advocacy content related to artificial intelligence.

+Prior to my current role I worked on upstream OpenStack features (see below); Internal tools for generating compatability reports across all IBM products; and developing WebSphere Application Server's configuration tools.

+Aside from whipping up features and fixing bugs I tend to find myself in leadership roles whereby my knack for organization is leveraged.

+### Open Source

-Steve Martinelli is a Senior Technicall Staff Member (STSM) and Engineering Manager focused on delivering developer advocacy content related to artificial intelligence.
-Previously he served as the Project Team Lead on OpenStack’s Identity, Authentication and Authorization service, code named Keystone.
-He focused on its Identity, Authentication and Authorization service, code named Keystone.
-In 2015 he began to serve as Keystone's Project Team Lead (PTL), a position he maintained for 18 months, where he focused on enabling Keystone to better integrate into enterprise environments.
+I contributed heavily to the OpenStack project from 2013 to 2017.
+I served as the Project Team Lead (PTL) on OpenStack’s Identity, Authentication and Authorization service, code named Keystone, in 2015, an elected position I maintained for 18 months.

-Steve was responsible for adding Federated Identity and OAuth support to Keystone and was one of the leading contributors to Keystone to Keystone federation support for interoperable hybrid cloud enablement.
-Steve is also a frequent contributor to the OpenStackClient project, a command-line client for OpenStack that brings the Compute, Identity, Image, Object Storage and Block Storage APIs together into a single unified and easily consumable command line interface.
+Steve was responsible for adding Federated Identity and OAuth support to Keystone.
+I focused on enabling Keystone to better integrate into enterprise environments.
+I am also a frequent contributor to the OpenStackClient project, a command-line client for OpenStack that brings the Compute, Identity, Image, Object Storage and Block Storage APIs together into a single unified and easily consumable command line interface.

-In 2016 Steve began serving on OpenStack's Technical Committee, which provides technical leadership for OpenStack as a whole, an ultimate appeals board for technical decisions and general oversight.
-Steve has spoken at various OpenStack Summits, Centre for Advanced Students Conference (CASCON), and at the Cloud Identity Summit.
-Steve is a co-author of Identity, Authentication & Access Management in OpenStack, a book published by O'Reilly Media in 2015.
-Steve received his B.ASc. in Computer Engineering from York University in Toronto, Ontario, where he continues to reside.
+In 2016 Steve served a 12 month term on OpenStack's Technical Committee, which provides technical leadership for OpenStack as a whole, an ultimate appeals board for technical decisions and general oversight.

-Speaker Profile:
+### Speaker Profile

 * Vivatech - May 2018 - IBM Challenge: TechCrunch Hackathon
 * Index Developer Conference - February 2018 - Create a retail chatbot that uses Watson Conversation and Discovery